 Every good platformer needs a main character.
 Choose a character for your game and set it up to act as the playable character in your game – this will include setting up colliders and rigidbodies, connecting the 2D Character Controller and making the character move in response to user input.

-This should be a new character, different from the Viking Boy character that we used in the demo this week.
+should MUST be a new character, different from the Viking Boy character that we used in the demo this week.
 You are encouraged to either create your own character, or find an existing sprite resource that fits your design.
 Next week we will learn how to animate these characters, so if you are looking for character sprite sheets you should look for one that has frames for run / walk / jump / death animations included.
 (Nothing has to move this week)

 At a minimum for this week, your player character should be able to progress through your level by moving to the side and jumping.
 Player “death” is not required this week, but will be in a future assignment, so feel free to include it.